javanna/elasticsearch-river-solr/README.md

 The Solr River allows to query a running Solr instance and index the returned documents in elasticsearch.
 It uses the [Solrj](http://wiki.apache.org/solr/Solrj) library to communicate with Solr.

+It's recommended that the solrj version used is the same as the solr version installed on the server that the river is querying.
 The Solrj version in use and distributed with the plugin is 3.6.1.

-It's recommended that the solrj version used the query is the same as the solr version installed on the server.
 Anyway, it's possible to query other Solr versions.
 The default format used is in fact [javabin](http://wiki.apache.org/solr/javabin) but you can solve compatibility issues just switching to the xml format using the wt parameter.

 All the [common query parameters](http://wiki.apache.org/solr/CommonQueryParameters) are supported.